nine7nine/Synthpod/README.md

 You should have received a copy of the Artistic License 2.0 along the source as a COPYING file.
 If not, obtain it from
 <http://www.perlfoundation.org/artistic_license_2_0>.

+### License (synthpod\_alsa only)

+Copyright (c) 2015 Hanspeter Portner (dev@open-music-kontrollers.ch)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.